sirjanchawla/astrofun/README.md

 # astrofun
-A game based on Astroworld.
+A game based on the original Astrowars.
 Made using turtle library on python